bputrah/open-telemetry-kit/README.md

 ### Installation
 >$ pip install open-telemetry-kit

+### Importing
+The OTK package can be imported into your project with:
+>import open_telemetry_kit as otk

 ### Quick Start
 Download `quickstart.py` and `DJI_telemetry.srt` from the [Open Telemetry Kit](https://github.com/Hivemapper/open-telemetry-kit/quickstart) git page.

 Execute the script via:
 >$ python3 quickstart.py [/path/to/source/DJI_telemetry.json] [/path/to/save/destination.json]

-The script accepts a `.csv`, `.srt` or a video file with embedded subtitles.
+The script accepts a standalone `.csv` or `.srt` or a video file with an embedded `.srt`.
 It will read in the data, convert it to JSON, and write it to the provided destination.

+Note: this process will create a `metadata.json` file in the same path as the source file.
+If the telemetry is embedded it will also extract the data into `[video_name].json`

 ### Current Functionality
 #### Input Formats
 The OTK currently supports the following forms of telemetry:
 - `.csv` files
 - `.srt` files
-- Any video file with embedded subtitles (e.g. video taken with some DJI drone models)
+- Any video file with embedded telemetry encoded as a `.srt` (e.g. video taken with some DJI drone models)

 #### Output Formats
 - JSON